CentaurusInfra/mizar/docs/design/dft.md

 SI:251 Action: droplet-2's P-XDP tail-calls the packet to the LB M-XDP

--   determines the IP address of the back-end to send the packet to
+-   determines the IP address of the backend to send the packet to

 -   the LB M-XDP decrements SI by one